This is a recipe for bread the easy way. No starters. No kneading no failures. Perfect bread every time.

 - Get rid of the excess from your fingers.
 Cover in plastic wrap well and put in a place where it will be undisturbed till tomorrow.

-- Your dough will be a bubbly honey comb looking mixture.
+- Your dough will be a bubbly honeycomb mixture.
 Put some flour on the bench.
-Run your fingers around the outside of the bowl to loosen the edges and then scrape the bottom of the bowl lifting up the sticky dough and putting it onto the bench.
+Run your fingers around the top of the dough loosening the edges and then lift and fold the dough over itself a couple of times, then scrape the remainder out onto the floured bench, it will be very sticky.
 You DO NOT have to Knead it.
-Fold it gently over itself and then push together into a ball.
-Do this by using both hands to push the dough from the base inwards forming a circle.
+Push it into a ball.
+Do this by using both hands to push the dough from the base inwards going around the base forming a circle.
+The dough will start to stretch and gather, pushing the dough towards yourself from the base works best.
 DONE (2-3 minutes)

-- Lift the dough onto a piece of baking paper 30x 30 cm (12×12 in).
-List the paper and put it into the Dutch oven.
-Cut the top with scissors.
+- Lightly oil or spray a piece of baking paper 30 x 30 cm (12×12 in 0r just a round for the base of the baker).
+Put the dough ball onto the paper Lift the paper and put it into the Dutch oven.
+Cut the top of the dough with scissors.
 Cut very deep indets in around 3-4 places.
 This will allow the bread to expand.
 Put the lid on and set aside.

 - The baking time will vary with different ovens.
-As a general rule after the first 40 minutes you can take the lid off and let your bread brown.
-If your oven is extra hot (that is your bread is browning very quickly) you can turn it down to around 190C / 374F and let the bread finish browning.
+As a general rule after the first 30-40 minutes, you can take the lid off and let your bread brown.
+Final cooking time should be approximately another 15 minutes.Once you remove the lid If your oven is extra hot (that is your bread is browning very quickly) you can turn it down to around 190C / 375F and let the bread finish browning for another 15 minutes.